Overview

 - Banking sperm: One of the side effects of surgery is loss of erection (erectile dysfunction), as prostatectomy could lead to the removal of seminal vesicles.
 In such cases, sperm can be banked for the future.

-After surgery, vigorous activity has to be avoided.
-Sitting still in one position and consumption of flatulence-causing food also has to be avoided.
-Post-operation, loose-fitting clothes are recommended.
-Catheter removal should be done only with the assistance of medical professionals.
 In case of any discomfort or pain, painkillers such as ibuprofen or Tylenol can be taken.
 A strong dose of a painkiller is not recommended as it might cause constipation.
-Oral antibiotics are prescribed upon discharge from the hospital until the catheter is removed.
+Oral antibiotics and other anticancer drugs are prescribed upon discharge from the hospital until the catheter is removed.
 Other medications that can be taken upon discharge include stool softeners to prevent any occurrence of constipation.

-Risks of Robotic Prostate Surgery
+Risks of Robotic Prostatectomy Surgery

 Generally, the surgery is very safe.
 However, some complications include: